Corporation tax rates

 The small companies’ corporation tax rate which applies to companies with up to £300,000 will remain at 20%.

 Companies with profits between £300,000 and £1.5 million pay tax at a marginal rate to bring their overall rate to the main rate by the time they have profits of £1.5 million.

 In 2010, the Chancellor announced a decrease in the rate of Annual Investment Allowance (AIA – the value of fixed asset additions for which a 100% relief can be claimed in the year of purchase) from £100,000 to £25,000 with effect from April 2012.

-The annual writing down allowances will also be reduced, from 20% to 18% for the main rate pool and from 10% to 8% for the special rate pool.
+The annual writing down allowances also be reduce, from 20% to 18% for the main rate pool and from 10% to 8% for the special rate pool this April.

 The chancellor announced that the Government will consult on introducing a voluntary cash accounting basis for unincorporated businesses up to the VAT registration threshold, with a view to introducing legislation in Finance Bill 2013.

 It will also consult on a simplified expenses system for business use of cars, motorcyles and home.